 The request must also certify that the Permittee is routinely implementing all applicable BMPs.

-Discharges to sanitary sewer must meet the discharge restrictions of .
+Discharges to sanitary sewer must meet the discharge restrictions of 40 CFR 403.

-Discharge of Type 3 Stormwater Directly to Groundwater

-The Permittee must not discharge Type 3 stormwater from an asphalt plant, concrete batch plant, asphalt release agent application area, or concrete truck washout area into a pit or excavation that penetrates the water table.

 Inactive Sites

-No excavation is allowed at an inactive site.
-All inactive sites are subject to the discharge limits for stormwater (Table 3).
+No excavation (except for BMP maintenance) is allowed at an inactive site.
+All inactive sites are subject to the discharge limits per S2.
+Refer to S4.C for monitoring requirements at inactive sites.

-An inactive site must have appropriate BMPs in place and functioning.MONITORING REQUIREMENTS
+Inactive sites must have appropriate BMPs in place and functioning.

-All Discharges

-The Permittee must retain inspection, maintenance and servicing records of the following inspections on site and make them immediately available to Ecology upon request.

-The Permittee must inspect oil/water separators once per month during the wet season (October 1 – April 30) and during and immediately after a large storm event of greater than or equal to 1 inch per 24 hours.
-The accumulated oil must be removed when it reaches a thickness of 1 inch.
-The bottom sludge must be removed when it reaches a thickness of 6 inches.
-Oil absorbent pads must be replaced as necessary to maintain effectiveness.

-The Permittee must inspect all operationally related equipment and vehicles weekly for leaking fluids such as oil, hydraulic fluid, antifreeze, etc.
+At Inactive sites that are inactive for a period of three years or longer, and have the potential to discharge stormwater off site, a Registered Professional Engineer, or equivalent (e.g. Licensed Professional Geologist, Certified Professional in Erosion and Sediment Control, etc.) must certify every three years that the facility complies with this general permit.
+The Permittee must maintain the certification as part of the Erosion and Sediment Control Plan (ESCP).

+MONITORING REQUIREMENTS

 Discharges to Surface Water

-The Permittee must monitor by visual monitoring or sampling representative discharges of process water, mine dewatering water, Type 2 stormwater and Type 3 stormwater to surface waters of the state, or to a storm sewer that drains to surface waters of the state., Sampling requirements are given in a matrix in Tables 2 and 3 of Condition S2 above.
+The Permittee must monitor discharges of process water, mine dewatering water, Type 2 stormwater and Type 3 stormwater to surface waters of the state, or to a storm sewer that drains to surface waters of the state per S2.

 The Permittee must representatively sample discharges to surface water.
-Representative sampling of Type 2 stormwater and Type 3 stormwater requires sufficient number of sample locations to represent differences in stormwater quality.
+Representative sampling of Type 2 stormwater and Type 3 stormwater requires a sufficient number of monitoring points to represent differences in stormwater quality.
 The Permittee must collect samples as close to the point where the discharge comes into contact with the receiving water as is reasonably achievable.